discos/doc/user/srt/source/Appendix_A.rst

   * **Busy**: when schedules are running, it must turn yellow.
     If it does not, the backend is not acquiring.

+With Nuraghe 0.6, an additional set of keywords was inserted:

+  * **ExternalMark**: it turns yellow when the external mark control is enabled

+  * **FastSwitching**: it turns yellow when the total power is sampling with the mark swicthing under its direct control.
+Note: only when the sampling is active.

+  * **Calon**: it turns yellow when the noise mark is on (non-fast mode) under the control of the Backend.
+This is not implemented yet.

+  * **ZeroRef**: it turns yellow when the backend inputs are connected to the 500hm.
+It may be yellow during a system temperature measurement.

 To close the monitor, type ``exit`` in its prompt (the grey line).